OfficeDev/office-ui-fabric-js/ghdocs/CONTRIBUTING.md

 Office UI Fabric JS is an evolving snapshot of the Office 365 Design Language's components, provided by the OneDrive and SharePoint Design Studio.

-Currently, teh Fabric team is focusing on other control sets, but we are still open to contributions that help improve the stability or usability of the components.
+Currently, the Fabric team is focusing on other control sets, but we are still open to contributions that help improve the stability or usability of the components.

 This project has a few key tenets that are worth noting:
  - No use of jQuery, please! (only the DatePicker uses jQuery)